 NCERT Solutions for Class 9 Social Science History Chapter 2 Socialism in Europe and the Russian Revolution are prepared by expert teachers.
-These solutions contain answers to all questions provided in History (India and the Contemporary World – I) textbook.
-Students can also download the PDF of NCERT Solutions for Class 9 History Chapter 2 for free.
+These solutions contain answers to all exercise questions provided in the History (India and the Contemporary World – I) textbook.

 Class 9 History Europe and the Russian Revolution Questions and Answers